innovisionEducation/innovisioneducation.github.com/theteam.md

     <img class="featurette-image pull-right popup-image" src="../assets/img/ericHosick.png"></img>
   <h2 class="featurette-heading">Eric Hosick</h2>
   <h2 class="featurette-heading muted">Co-Founder</h2>
   <p class="lead">Eric Hosick received his CS degree from San Jose State University and Graduate Certificate in Tertiary Learning from the Royal Melbourne Institute of Technology.
 At the age of 16, Eric was involved in his first startup.
-Today, and 25 years of technology and leadership experience later, Eric is focusing on fundamentally new ways of approaching IT education for Neurodiverse students.</p><p class="lead">Building on his experience in software engineering, two and a half years of lecturing and twenty years of startup experience, Eric hopes to build out an amazing team that will bring out truly useful educational products for aspiring Neurodiverse IT professionals. </p>
+Today, and 25 years of technology and leadership experience later, Eric is focusing on fundamentally new ways of approaching software development and IT education.
+Building on his experience in software engineering, two and a half years of lecturing and twenty years of startup experience, Eric hopes to build out an amazing team that will bring out truly useful development tools and educational products for aspiring IT professionals.</p>
 </div>

 <div class="featurette cursor-pointer">
     <img class="featurette-image pull-left popup-image" src="../assets/img/gregBlock.png"></img>
   <h2 class="featurette-heading">Greg Block</h2>
-  <h2 class="featurette-heading muted">Advisor</h2>
+  <h2 class="featurette-heading muted">Mentor</h2>
-  <p class="lead">Gregory Block received his MBA from California State University, Dominguez Hills, and is presently a doctoral candidate in Computer Information Systems with an emphasis in Human Computer Interfaces (HCI).
+  <p class="lead">Gregory Block received his MBA from California State University, Dominguez Hills, and has his doctorate in Computer Information Systems with an emphasis in Human Computer Interfaces (HCI).
 He has worked in information technology for more than two decades, specialising in distributed systems, database technology, and business intelligence for large enterprises and Fortune 50 companies.</p><p class="lead">His organisational background allows him to bring a business perspective to the field of information technology.</p>
 </div>

 <div class="featurette cursor-pointer">
     <img class="featurette-image pull-right popup-image" src="../assets/img/cherylCheckers.png"></img>
   <h2 class="featurette-heading">Cheryl Checkers</h2>
-  <h2 class="featurette-heading muted">Advisor</h2>
+  <h2 class="featurette-heading muted">Mentor</h2>
   <p class="lead">Cheryl Checkers, M.S., RMHCI, received her Master of Science Degree in Psychology, with a Concentration in Mental Health Counseling, from Nova Southeastern University.
 She is a UCLA Certified PEERS Therapist and she specialises in working with individuals who have Autism Spectrum Disorders, and their families.
 She was past Coordinator of Clinical Programs/Clinical Support Specialist for Florida Atlantic University Center for Autism and Related Disorders (CARD), where she worked directly with individuals and families affected by autism, provided community autism education and support, and collaborated with numerous agencies and organisations.</p><p class="lead"> Cheryl is currently working in a private group psychology practice, where in addition to providing counseling for individuals with high functioning ASD, Asperger's Syndrome and their families, she offers intensive resource planning, life skills training, parent and family education and support, and professional consultation.
 Cheryl is also a contractor with Florida Atlantic University CARD, where she teaches the UCLA Program for the Education and Enrichment of Relationship Skills (PEERS).</p>
 </div>

 <div class="featurette cursor-pointer">
     <img class="featurette-image pull-left popup-image" src="../assets/img/julieKincaid.png"></img>
   <h2 class="featurette-heading">Julie Kincaid</h2>
-  <h2 class="featurette-heading muted">Advisor</h2>
+  <h2 class="featurette-heading muted">Mentor</h2>
   <p class="lead">Julie B. Kincaid serves as Coordinator of Student Services and Recruitment for Nova Southeastern University’s College of Pharmacy.
 She is also completing her MS in Education with a concentration in Instructional Technology and Distance Education from Nova Southeastern University.
 Her professional interests include educational technology services, online course content implementation, and holistic teaching approaches.</p><p class="lead">With more than 20 years experience in sales and marketing, she brings a customer service perspective to higher education.
 Julie is also a steward within the life and medical science/biotech community by serving on various committees and business groups with an emphasis on creating cooperative partnerships between education and industry.</p>
 </div>